FlowFuse/helm/helm/flowfuse/README.md

  - `forge.domain` the domain instances will be hosted on
  - `forge.entryPoint` the custom Fully Qualified Domain Name (FQDN) for the admin app (default `forge.[forge.domain]`)
  - `forge.https` is the Forge App accessed via HTTPS (default `true`)
- - `forge.registry` the hostname for the container registry to find Project stacks (default Docker Hub)
+ - `forge.registry` the hostname for the container registry used for FlowFuse images and as a fallback for init containers and other images in this chart (default: empty, meaning Docker Hub)
- - `forge.localPostrgresql` Deploy a PostgreSQL v14 Database into Kubernetes cluster (default `true`)
+ - `forge.localPostgresql` Deploy a PostgreSQL v14 Database into Kubernetes cluster (default `true`)
+ - `forge.initContainers.config.image.registry` optional registry override used only for the "config" init container image; falls back to `forge.registry` when unset
+ - `forge.initContainers.waitForLocalDb.image.registry` optional registry override used only for the "wait-for-local-db" init container image; falls back to `forge.registry` when unset
  - `forge.cloudProvider` can be `aws` or `openshift` but will include more as needed (default not set)
  - `forge.projectSelector` a collection of labels and values to filter nodes that Project Pods will run on (default `role: projects`)
  - `forge.projectNamespace` namespace Project Pods will run in (default `flowforge`)